-The west coast of the island is a wild and wetland covered by ancient forests of huge trees.
+The west coast of the island is a wild and wet land covered by ( historically) ancient forests of huge trees.
 Some of the world’s tallest trees still grow there.
 The west coast is cut by many inlets that have mountains bordering them that start at the sea and go straight up to the sky.
-The average height of these mountains is 800 meters with some like Mount Golden Hinde, Vancouver Island Highest mountain exceeding heights of 2200 meters.
+The average height of these mountains is 800 meters with some like Mount Golden Hinde, Vancouver Island’s Highest mountain exceeding heights of 2200 meters.

 The Pacific storms that pound the west coast throughout the year and more so in the winter months are laden with moisture that must be dropped in order to rise up and over the Island mountains.
 So the west coast receives much more rain than the east coast of the island.
 Truly a rain forest.
 The west coast is spotted with small islands, hot springs and many large rivers reach the sea there.
 An incredibly beautiful place.
 A place of waterfalls and hidden lakes.
 A place of mists and trees.
 A place of wonder.